 Today I would like to discuss and clarify a reader’s question I received just the other day.
 The reader was confused as I routinely state that vitamin C and kidney disease are a good marriage – he thought it was a cause of kidney stones and therefore bad for all kidney diseases.
 Initially my reader spoke to my lovely assistant Erika (a naturopath) to confirm that what he had read from me was true.
 Erika confirmed this.
 Even with confirmation the reader (let’s call him Steve) had to ask his doctor to triple-check this fact, and of course the doctor said “definitely not”.
 I don’t hold anything against Steve for asking his doctor, 9 times out of 10 if you encounter an article based on the topic of vitamin C and kidney disease you will read that it should be avoided.
 So if you have routinely read something – that most of the population agrees on – then you will want to be damn sure before you act on ‘different’ advice, especially when your health is at stake.

 So why would I go against 9 others who seemingly know what they are talking about?
 Good question.
 The response I have to this is that a lot of the people writing articles on the internet do not have any formal training.
 They are simply health enthusiasts, or worse, a writer with no health background that has been asked to write a health article for a company’s website.
-This second person is far more dangerous, and this because even though they are excellent researchers (and writers), most research now is purely from the internet, and therefore rehash what everybody else has written without any ‘real’ research – a vicious, vicious circle.
+This second person is far more dangerous, and this because even though they are excellent researchers (and writers), most research now is purely from the internet, and therefore they rehash what everybody else has written without any ‘real’ research – a vicious, vicious circle.

-So the purpose of this blog post is twofold:
+So the purpose of this blog post is twofold

-1. Whenever reading a health article, and then basing your actions off that article, please do you due diligence and make sure that the source/writer has been formerly trained in the health sciences.
+1. Whenever reading a health article, and then basing your actions off that article, please do your due diligence and make sure that the source/writer has been formally trained in the health sciences.
 But on top of that, if they are giving you natural medicine advice make sure they have been trained in natural medicine, not just any health training.
 For instance, many of the doctors and nurses out there are giving advice on how to use natural medicines, but have no training in that field.
 Which leads us to the question: “how can we seriously believe the information that they are giving us?”
 Well, we can’t.
 It might surprise you, but doctors and nurses receive no formal training in herbs, nutrition, and diet as part of their education.
 At the most, there could be an elective 6 week course within their education that they choose to do (not have to do).
 In comparison, naturopaths are trained in this for 4-5 years.
 Who would you say is the better source for this type of information?
 It would be like me prescribing you drugs.
 Yes as part of naturopathic training we study biochemistry and pharmaceutical drugs, but only for 6 months.

-2. And two, detail in brief the health benefits that vitamin C has on kidney disease, and debunk the myth that vitamin c is a cause of kidney stones.
+2. And two, detail in brief the health benefits that vitamin C has on kidney disease, and debunk the myth that vitamin C is a cause of kidney stones.

 The Benefits of Vitamin C and Kidney Disease